DEFRA/defra-ai-sdlc/workflow/workflow-testing.md

 - Reduce test brittleness, allowing safe refactoring without breaking tests.
 - Serve as documentation of the expected system behaviour for end-users or dependent services.

+Examples of integration testing frameworks would be Pytest (for Python) or Jest (for Javascript).

 ### Unit Tests

 While we emphasise integration-style tests, isolated unit tests remain valuable in certain contexts, such as: